EKIVANC/ClosestPairProblem/README.md

 Command:  <b>javac assignment/Runner.java </b>

-*  <b>Runing the application: </b> To run this application, open terminal and navigate to "ClosestPairProblem/src" in the project directory, then type the following command: java assignment.Runner you should see the following message:
+*  <b>Runing the application: </b> To run this application, open terminal and navigate to "ClosestPairProblem/src" in the project directory, then type the following command:
+Command: <b> java assignment.Runner </b> you should see the following message:

 	********************************************************************************
 	Welcome to Closest Distance Exercise!